How much a typical promo video costs?

 I think value is a matter of perception so If the studio can make it client perceive their work is worth 20 times more and the customer is willing to believe it, so be it!

 The question is.
-Do you really believe that any of the videos produced by Grumo Media or similar studio are 20 times worse than a typical 30 sec TV ad?
+Do you really believe that any of the videos produced by Grumo Media or similar studio provide 20 times less value than a typical 30 sec TV ad?

 Of course not.
-In fact, I get told all the time that some of my videos are way more entertaining and fun to watch than their expensive TV counterparts.
+In fact, we get told all the time that some of our demo videos are way more entertaining and fun to watch than their expensive TV counterparts.

 So why this big difference in price?